rmorse/1password-block-chrome-extension/readme.md

 # Block the 1Password UI for specific domains.

-This is a simple extensions that hides the 1Password UI on domains that you have chosen.
+This is a simple extension that hides the 1Password UI on domains that you have chosen.

 __This plugin is currently being reviewed for approval on the Chrome extensions store.__